German institute says COVID-19 vaccine could be available in autumn

 "It would be dangerous at this point to trust that a vaccination from autumn 2020 can control the pandemic," it cautioned.

-The impact of any vaccine could be tempered by viral mutations or by the resulting immunity only lasting a short time immunity, the institute added.
+The impact of any vaccine could be limited because of viral mutations or because first products to market may offer only short-term immunity, the institute added.

+German biotech firm BioNTech BNTX.O, which is working with U.S. pharma giant Pfizer PFE.N on a novel vaccine, on Tuesday reiterated it aimed to file for emergency authorization or approval as early as October, if ongoing trials succeed.

+Also that day, Russia became the world's first country to grant regulatory approval for a COVID-19 vaccine, without producing late-stage trial data, which raised concerns among several global health experts.

 ((ludwig.burger@thomsonreuters.com; +49 30 220133634; Reuters Messaging: ludwig.burger.thomsonreuters.com@reuters.net))